Spacebars: Meteor templating

 var data = { bar: "Goodbye" }; // Will be injected

-Template.foo.bar = function () { return "Hello"; }
+Template.foo.bar = function () { return "Hello"; }and

 <template name="foo">